jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - GLBA (Gramm-Leach-Bliley Act) applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a data breach occurs
     - Certain states also impose their own requirements concerning data breaches
     - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery
+    - **Communications Assistance to Law Enforcement Act (CALEA)**: requires all communication carriers make wiretaps possible for law enforcement officials who have an appropriate court order
     - Some countries do not have any reporting requirements
 - 1.5.2 Licensing and intellectual property (IP) requirements
   - **Intellectual property**: intangible assets (e.g. software, data)